 - Even distribution of weight makes it easier to use for an extended period.

 - Set natural position for baby’s legs if designed well

 - More expensive

-- Not as snug to the baby’s body
+- Less flexible and not as snug to the body

-If you are on the fence, there is an alternative that can give you the best of both worlds.
-The Mei Tai carrier is a hybrid design that has a structured frame, and also a long ribbon to wrap around the wearer for that little bit of extra control over the support level.
+- Mei Tai – This is a hybrid design that has a structured frame, and also a long ribbon to wrap around the wearer for that little bit of extra control over the support level.

-The benefits of babywearing are scientifically proven, and aside from that, it is just a nice feeling staying close to your baby.
+The benefits of babywearing are scientifically proven for you and your baby, plus it is just a nice feeling to stay close to your baby.